How to Have fun as a Family for Free or Cheap

 32. Sandcastle Competition

-Living near the beach, we build sandcastles still.
+Living near the beach, we build sandcastles and try to get creative with it.

 33. Sleep Outside